DevecorSoft/blog/cn/devecor/wip/doc.md

 [sphinx](https://www.sphinx-doc.org/en/master/) is the best document tool as far as I know.
 It was originally created for the Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages.

-we gonna talk about the best practice of document quardrants in sphinx tool.
+we gonna talk about the practice of document quardrants in sphinx tool.

 tutorials
 how-to guides